-Like with all things font related, don’t get fancy.
+Like with all things font-related, don’t get fancy.
 Sure, you may have had a beautiful font designed just for your company—which is totally cool to use in your logo—but remember, is the objective for your email to be read or for your font to look pretty?
-It’s very unlikely a customer or potential customer is going to download a font on all of his or her devices in order to read your email.
+It’s doubtful a customer or potential customer will download a font on all of their devices to read your email.

-Stick to the basics of font: Arial, Helvetica, Sans-Serif and the like.
-We recommend as a best practices:
+Stick to the basics of the font: Arial, Helvetica, Sans-Serif and the like.
+We recommend as the best practices:

 If you are using an email signature management tool like Xink, you don’t need to predict, but rather can design it to open differently depending on the operating system or device.

-Your email signature has to be an equivalent of 320 wide pixels by less than 600 highowa, so that when it is reduced for mobile, it doesn’t cut anything off but is still legible. iPhone will automatically reduce it to that size and Android will simply crop it down and cut it off, so you should make sure you can view it at that size.
+Your email signature has to be an equivalent of 320 wide pixels and less than 600 pixels so that when it is reduced for mobile, it doesn’t cut anything off but is still legible. iPhone will automatically reduce it to that size, and Android will crop it down and cut it off, so you should make sure you can view it at that size.

-One of the biggest mistakes is to work hard to create a good email signature with great actionable content and then Android or another device simply cuts it off so it’s useless in half of all emails.
+One of the biggest mistakes is to work hard to create a good email signature with great actionable content, and then Android or another device cuts it off, so it’s useless in half of all emails.

 An average email signature file, including logo and images, should be 50 kilobytes for an email signature.
-Of course, if you use an email signature management tool like Xink, with everything up in the cloud, size doesn’t matter.
+Of course, if you use an email signature management tool like Xink, size doesn’t matter with everything up in the cloud.

 At all costs, avoid scaling images down.
 If you have your logo in 600 x 300 because it looks nice when it’s big, and then you scale it down, the email signature will be a giant file.
-We recommend that you maintain images at 100 percent size and then size it to the exact size you want it to be.
-Create that size logo or whatever, and then make sure that it meets the desired quality and readability.
+We recommend that you maintain images at 100 per cent size and then size it to the exact size you want them to be.
+Create that size logo, and then make sure that it meets the desired quality and readability.

-Also, remember to add height and width to all images in your email signature because they may get resized by the email program used by the recipient.
-And your recipient’s phone or computer may block the loading of images so always add an ALT tag for that case.
+Remember to add height and width to all images in your email signature because they may get resized by the recipient’s email program.
+And your recipient’s phone or computer may block the loading of images, so always add an ALT tag for that case.

 And be careful of too many automatic links.
-For example, on computers and phones with Skype installed will automatically convert phone numbers into clickable links to Skype.
-If your preferred form of contact is phone, then maybe this works, but otherwise it’s a distraction from your call to action and you should code that option out.
+For example, computers and phones with Skype installed will automatically convert phone numbers into clickable links to Skype.
+If your preferred form of contact is the phone, then maybe this works, but otherwise, it’s a distraction from your call to action, and you should code that option out.
 (Note: If you want to seem international, make sure to add your area code.)

 The same goes for links.
-If you use an email management system, you can run campaigns at the bottom of the email, with specific text and leading to specific campaign pages, but by leaving your website link in default bright blue hyperlink, you entice them to click on your homepage not your campaign.
+If you use an email management system, you can run campaigns at the bottom of the email, with specific text and leading to specific campaign pages.
+Still, by leaving your website link in default bright blue hyperlink, you entice them to click on your homepage, not your campaign.

 Read More: “How do I stylize email links?”